alexb02h/Image-Classification_w_BasicCNN/A3/README.md

-# CIFAR-10 CNN Image Classifier
+# YOLO v8 for small object detection

 ## How to Run